bvberkum/Arduino-docs/main.rst

 UNO
   - USB board.
 Now at rev3.
 PDIP.
 JeeNode
-  - Comes in various editions and versions, but all targetted at 3.3v peripherals.
+  - Six versions, all 3.3v.
     The mainline is compatible with Duemilanove, and later with Uno (OptiBoot 0.44). [#]_

 As usual, 8, 168 and 328 are interchangeable with notes on implementation